waigo/waigo/README.md

 ## File load order

 The `config/index` module file is the configuration loader.
-It looks for and loads configuration files in the following order:
+It looks for and loads configuration module files in the following order:

 1. `config/base`
 2. `config/<node environment>`
 3. `config/<node environment>.<current user>`

-The `config/base` file sets the configuration common to all modes in which the application may run.
+The `config/base` module file sets the configuration common to all modes in which the application may run.

-The configuration files following this one are optional.
+The configuration module files following this one are optional.
 Which ones get loaded depends on the value of the `NODE_ENV` environment variable.
 If this is not set then we assume that the application is being run in development mode (i.e. we assume its value to be `development`).

 _Note: When running your application in a production environment ensure you set the `NODE_ENV` environment variable to `production` or something similar._